Petronella Robotics / Overview

 What kinds of robotics work do you actually do?

-Custom robotics development, prototyping, R&D builds, demo builds, LeRobot-stack integration, secure teleoperation interfaces, and on-prem inference for regulated robotics workloads.
-We deliberately do not do industrial cobot integration on a factory floor, autonomous vehicles for on-road deployment, surgical robotics, defense weapons platforms, FDA-regulated Software as a Medical Device, or consumer robotics products.
-The lane is intentional: prototyping and R&D for regulated organizations.
+Custom robotics development, prototyping, R&D builds, demo builds, LeRobot-stack integration, secure ROS 2 hardening, secure teleoperation interfaces, and on-prem inference for regulated robotics workloads.
+We deliberately do not do industrial cobot integration on a factory floor as a turnkey deployment, autonomous vehicles for on-road deployment, surgical robotics, defense weapons platforms, FDA-regulated Software as a Medical Device, or consumer robotics products.
+The lane is intentional: prototyping, R&D, and security overlay for regulated organizations.

 What hardware do you operate?